darconeous/ham-addr-old/n6drc-arnce.md

-Care was taken to ensure that a EUI-48-encoded ham address that has been converted to a EUI-64 address does not parse correctly unless converted to a EUI-48 first.
+Care was taken to ensure that a EUI-48-encoded ham address that has been converted to a EUI-64 address does not parse correctly unless converted to an EUI-48 first.

 ## EUI-48